squirrels-nest/squirrels-nest.github.io/docs/cli/03-compile.md

 Also, if `--select` is specified (in addition to `--dataset`), the compiled query of the selected model is printed in terminal.
 The `<dataset>/` folder will only contain the compiled query of the selected model as well (without the upstream models), unless `--runquery` is specified (since upstream model results must be created first in order to create the selected model result).

-For more information on using selection test sets, see [Squirrels Project File](../topics/project-file).
+For more information on using selection test sets, see the "selection_test_sets" section of the [Squirrels Project File](../topics/project-file) page.